Greetings and Welcome to Qatar!

 If you are traveling to Qatar and require a caring and experienced agent in your home country, we would be happy to provide a few contacts that we know you can count on.

+Qatar currently has a one pet per person/family member policy for importation.
 In order for cats or dogs to enter Qatar they require an import permit.
 These permits are issued here in Qatar by the Ministry of the Environment, Department of Animal Health, and once issued are good for 30 days.
 It is always wise to come into Qatar with the original document in hand, and we can courier this to you or give it to your family member if they are already in Qatar.
 Once you provide the required documentation, we can obtain this permit, within 48 hours on weekdays, if all the documentation we receive from you is in order.
 Please note, if you are requesting an import permit, or a move during a government EID holiday, it is best to plan ahead, as it may take days or weeks to obtain your permit.

 We will also require detailed information and documentation for your pets, as outlined below.